Questions hover over Army drone’s 630-mile odyssey across western US

 Henderson said it must have maintained at least a 12,000-foot altitude to clear the mountain ranges.
 The Shadow was about 400 miles into its flight at that point, Henderson said, flying near Navajo City, N.M.

 It is 232 miles from Navajo City to Evergreen, a town west of Denver, where the Shadow was found in a tree by a hiker, The Associated Press reported.
 The estimated flying distance: 632 miles, essentially the entire distance without Army command and control.

-Scharre said it was possible to reach that distance with on-board fuel given its nine-plus hour flight endurance.
-The National Weather Service recorded strong winds from the southwest into Colorado on Jan.
-31, which could have aided the Shadow on its long flight.

 Re-examining safety and beliefs